 ***Christopher's uncle, Peter Guillot, along with other family members formed a Scholarship Fund at John Curtis Christian School in honor of him and administered by the school.
 If you would like to contribute to this scholarship, please contact the school or the Guillot family (504-439-4611) or send an email to firstname.lastname@example.org for more information.
 This is a way to keep Chris' name and memory alive and also help students who are in need.

-***This year's event will benefit The Foundation at East Jefferson General Hospital and the expansion of the Outpatient Oncology Infusion Center and The John Curtis Christian Guillot Scholarship Fund.
+***This year's event will benefit The Foundation at East Jefferson General Hospital and the Outpatient Oncology Infusion Center, the Melanoma Research Foundation, and the John Curtis Chris Guillot Scholarship Fund.